jewsroch/kate-wp-deploy/content/plugins/add-link-to-facebook/readme.txt

 If you find this plugin useful, please rate it accordingly.
 If you rate this plugin low, please let me know why.
-Please report any issue you have with this plugin in the [support forum](http://forum.faircode.eu/), so I can at least try to fix it.

 Solutions to common problems are described in [the FAQ](http://wordpress.org/extend/plugins/add-link-to-facebook/faq/ "FAQ").

 Translations are welcome, see [the FAQ](http://wordpress.org/extend/plugins/add-link-to-facebook/faq/ "FAQ") for instructions.